KRS4u/weatherApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Note: Copy this folder and open this in cmd, give command `npm start`.
 This will start development server and you can run this app.
-Before that install "Node.js" and "npm" and "Create React App"
+Before that install "Node.js" and "npm" and "Create React App".

+install npm modules using #### `npm run install`

 ## Available Scripts